 GriefShare groups meet weekly to help you face these challenges and move toward rebuilding your life.
 Each GriefShare session has three distinct elements:

 Each week your GriefShare group will watch a video seminar featuring top experts on grief and recovery subjects.
-These videos are produced in an interesting-to-watch television magazine format featuring expert interviews, real-life case studies, dramatic reenactments and on-location video.
+These videos are produced in an interesting television magazine format featuring expert interviews, real-life case studies, dramatic reenactments, and on-location video.

 After viewing the video, you and the other group members will spend time as a support group, discussing what was presented in that week’s video seminar and what is going on in your lives.